peronczyk/VIZU/readme.md

-# VIZU 2.0.0
+# VIZU 2.0.1

-Simple, dependency-free CMS system that allows for quick implementation of landing pages without having to configure anything in the administration panel.
-VIZU have native multi-language support.
+The simplest landing page editor you can imagine.
+It is a dependency-free CMS system that allows for quick implementation of one-page websites without having to configure anything in the administration panel.

+---
+## Features:

+* Works out of the box,
+* very fast page load,
+* easy installation without the need to configure a dedicated MySQL database,
+* native multi-language support,
+* native support for easy implementation of contact forms with reCaptcha 3 spam detection.

 ---
 ## Installation